This user has not added any information to their profile yet.

 Open science and cultural design and evolution

 I am a Research Scholar at the Ronin Institute, a Partner at Cambridge, Massachusetts-based consulting firm Amber Biology, and a Principal Scientist at Biosystems Analytics.
-I am currently a Visiting Research Affiliate at the University of Sydney and an affiliated researcher with the Institute for Globally Distributed Open Research and Education.
+I am also a Visiting Research Affiliate at the University of Sydney and an affiliated researcher with the Institute for Globally Distributed Open Research and Education.
 I was a Visiting Scientist at the Whitehead Institute for Biomedical Research at MIT and held a faculty appointment at Harvard Medical School.
 I blog at Biosystems Analytics.